general nav links About ACHP

 Unable to resolve this impasse over the past three years, FHWA initiated the termination of the PA on January 19, 2017.
 After providing appropriate documentation regarding the matter to the ACHP, the agreement was formally terminated on February 15, 2017.

-In accordance with the Section 106 regulations, the ACHP must provide formal written comments to the Secretary of Transportation on or before March 31, 2017.
+In accordance with the Section 106 regulations, the ACHP must provide formal written comments to the Secretary of Transportation.
 Once the Secretary considers the ACHP’s comments and responds to them, the FHWA will have concluded the Section 106 process.

 Interested parties may submit to the ACHP written comments regarding the undertaking’s effects to historic properties and any measures to avoid, minimize, or mitigate adverse effects to those properties via mail, facsimile, or e-mail (see below).
 Please note that the purpose of the Section 106 review is to address exclusively the historic preservation aspects and not other environmental issues.Send e-mails to: firstname.lastname@example.org